 Food stores and pharmacies were allowed to remain operational during the lockdown from March to May.
 Larger shopping centres were allowed to be open from the beginning of May, remaining closed for only about 6 weeks.
-As of July, the sales figures for neighbourhood shopping centres have recovered to pre-COVID levels whereas in centrally located centres the sales and footfall is still on average 20-30% lower mainly due to a lower number of tourists.
-Stronger recovery in footfall and tenant turnovers is expected in H2 2020 when more employees return from holidays back to the offices.
+During Q3, the sales figures for neighbourhood shopping centres recovered to pre-COVID levels whereas in centrally located centres the sales and footfall is still on average 20-30% lower mainly due to a lower number of tourists.
+Q3 2020 saw stronger recovery in footfall and tenant turnovers but due to the second wave of the virus and the associated restrictions, it is currently unknown whether the much expected Christmas sales will help retailers in the coming months as much as they are hoping.
+In terms of segments, the winners during this year have been home improvements stores, DIY, gardening and pet stores.
+The biggest negative impact has been recorded in high street fashion and restaurant businesses.